Leicester's Rodgers worried about squad depth going into new season

 "I like to have a midfielder who can play in a back three.
 He's got the attributes, his reading of the game is very good.
 If I need to play him there, he will do a good job."

-Rodgers conceded the COVID-19 pandemic has forced the club to change their transfer plans, saying they could not compete with the likes of Chelsea, who have already spent over 200 million pounds ($256.36 million) in rebuilding the squad.
+Rodgers conceded the Covid-19 pandemic has forced the club to change their transfer plans, saying they could not compete with the likes of Chelsea, who have already spent over £200 million in rebuilding the squad.

 "There's no doubt it's had an impact," Rodgers said.
 "Chelsea finished a place above us, and if you look at what they've been able to do, you can't compare that.
 We're in a different market of players."